Houston, Tranquility Base here. The Eagle has landed ~ Neil Armstrong Apollo 11 Lunar Module, Sea of Tranquility , The Moon July 19, 1969 UTC

 As an example of excess and taxpayer generosity lets look at the Caithness Energy Shepherds Flat Windfarm near Arlington Oregon and the shores of the Columbia River.
 The Windfarm consists of 3 sections that span 15.5 miles as seen in the picture below.
 The total capacity is 845Mw as in per hour but the annual capacity according to Wikipedia is 2000Gw.
 Translated to megawatts that equates to 2,000,000Mw.
 When we divide that number by 365 days and then 24 hours we get down to the truer generation capacity of 228Mw and some change per hour.
 Obviously quite a difference towards the bigger numbers that Caithness expresses on their website.
 Now what did we the taxpayers, not the ratepayers, have to fork over for the luxury of hosting this eyesore?
 Only $490 million Federal dollars in grants and subsidies for a whopping 35 jobs equaling $14 million dollars per job.
 Now take a wild guess how many homes and businesses in Oregon are powered by this illustrious plant?
 If you guessed 1 or more you’re too high.
 Every ounce of energy produced here is shipped to SoCal Edison for the next 15 years, for the simple reason that they can get more money for it than they can in Oregon where it’s produced.
 Compare the SoCal Edison tiered rate plan to your power bill here in Oregon and you’ll see the difference very quickly.
 I’m sure in 2032 Caithness will be more than willing to renew or extend their contract with SoCal Edison and most likely have extensions already built into the current contract but seeing as these are private companies I’m not sure how much of the truth they’re willing to extend to public inquiry.

-Windfarms do kill birds but way less than the numbers that get hit by cars or fly into the windows of homes and office buildings.
+Windfarms do kill birds but way less than the numbers that get hit by cars, fly into the windows of homes and office buildings or become cat food.
 It takes up lots of space and sucks up lots of copper to generate the same megawatt of energy as a ‘non-renewables’ plant….
 2 to 5 times more copper.
 They are also very loud and cause deafening vibrations so you can’t put them near places where people live.
 So is it about Birds and Bats?
 No it’s just your federal government at work as usual and donating your hard earned money to places where it could be better spent.

 Click on above for full size image